MicrosoftDocs/Viva/Viva/glint/response-rate-report.md

 - m365initiative-viva-goals
 search.appverid:
 - MET150
-description: "
+description: "The Response Rate report provides a deep dive into survey response rates across hierarchies and key demographics".
 Description

-The Response Rate report provides a deep dive into survey response rates across hierarchies and key demographics."
 ---

 # Use the Response Rate report